 Hypothesis Testing

 For this test, our null hypothesis is the neutral model, where D=0, since this model represents the absence of the effect we are testing.
 We test this null hypothesis competitively by simulating 1000 surrogate datasets at D=0 (Fig. S1A) to generate a null PDm distribution.
 The empirical PDm is compared to this distribution (Fig. S1B), and if the empirical PDm is below the 2.5% quantile or above the 97.5% quantile, we reject the null (i.e. neutral) hypothesis.
 Evidence of either overdispersion (D>0) or underdispersion (D<0) allows us to reject.
+A second method of simulating communities under D = 0 was used as well, where simulated communities were drawn without replacement from the pool of all individual observations within a rarefied data set.
+In this context, an “observation” is the datum within a species-by- site matrix of count data; a given column contains d observations where d is the sequencing depth.
+This “individual null” accounts for differences in total species relative abundance across a time series, while the simulation above only considers presence-absence of species.
+Results of this model were analyzed the same as above.

 Analysis